Feiwel & Friends (February 5, 2013)

 And I'm pretty sure I've already aged out of the target demographic.

 This reminds me of the years I invested in the Shadow Children Series.
 I started it as a young pre-teen and then felt like an awkward ashamed 16yo buying the last book from the children's section at Borders.
-Or Princess Diaries which started when I was 10 and I remember feeling it when my pre-ordered copy of Forever Princess arrived to me as an engaged, independent-living, adult O_O
+Or Princess Diaries which started when I was 10 and I remember feeling it when my pre-ordered copy of Forever Princess

 And now I've been bitten by the Lunar Chronicles bug.
 It's insanity really.
 I almost wish I just waited until the whole series was released to start reading it like I did with Hunger Games.